Critically-ill 'single punch' attack victim named

-A man left critically ill after a street attack in Blackpool could have his life-support machine switched off, a court has heard.
+A man left critically ill after a street attack in Blackpool is set to have his life-support machine switched off, a court has heard.

 The man, named in Blackpool Magistrates as 47-year-old Michael Rhodes, was today in Royal Preston Hospital after the incident on Saturday.